Useful Information About the Apartments

-- Tenant may be charged the cost to “snake out” and properly unclog drains caused by food, grease, hair, debris and feminine hygiene products.
+- Tenant may be charged the cost to “snake out” and properly unclog drains caused by food, grease, hair, paper products, wipes, food, debris, feminine hygiene products, etc.

-Each apartment is equipped with two fans that blow heat into the living room through a metal grate located on the living room wall and in the bedroom through a metal grate located above the walk-in closet door.
-These fans are controlled by a digital thermostat in each apartment.
+Each apartment is equipped with an air handling unit that blows heat into the living room and bedroom through metal grates located on the living room wall and in the bedroom wall above the closet door.
+The unit is controlled by a digital thermostat in each apartment.